statengeneraal/laws-markdown/verdrag/convention/on/biological/diversity/BWBV0001136/README.md

 ###Article 1

-A conciliation commision shall be created upon the request of one of the parties to the dispute.
+A conciliation commission shall be created upon the request of one of the parties to the dispute.
 The commission shall, unless the parties otherwise agree, be composed of five members, two appointed by each Party concerned and a President chosen jointly by those members.

 ### Article  2